Lake Tahoe Wolf Rescue

 Recommended Commercial Dog Food Brands

 Ingredients that are easy to digest will ensure more good nutrition getting into your dog, easier digestion, and fewer health problems overall.
 Keep in mind, canines cannot digest fiber as well as they digest meat, but fiber is an essential ingredient to good nutrition.
 Think of it.
-In the wild, canines eat the stomachs of their prey, which contain predigested vegetables, fruits, grasses, and some grains (especially if it is their favorite prey, vegetarians!).
+In the wild, canines eat the stomachs of their prey, which contain predigested vegetables, fruits, grasses, and some grains.
 So when we give our canines a diet with fiber, we must make sure the fiber is easy to digest, and not more than 10-15% of their entire daily intake.
-[Giving your dog a tablespoon of brown rice helps curbs loose stools, but if you give a dog too much rice, it can cause diarrhea.
-So don't overdo it.]
+Occasionaly giving your dog a tablespoon of well-cooked brown rice helps curbs loose stools, but if you give a dog too much rice, it can cause diarrhea.
+Pumpkin or sweet potatoes are a better and more digestible form of fiber.

 When choosing a good commercial pet food, always look at the first three ingredients.
 These ingredients show what is used for the main source of nutrition.
 They should be meat, meat, and meat.
-Make sure it is a good meat source - i.e. it should say turkey, lamb, beef, chicken, etc. not meat meal, meat byproducts, or meat digest, melomine or other "false" proteins. .
-The pet food [dry or canned] should also contain vegetables, fruits, and other wholesome ingredients and vitamins.
+Make sure it is a good meat source - i.e. it should say turkey, lamb, beef, chicken, etc. not meat meal, meat byproducts, or meat digest, melomine or other "false" proteins.
+The pet food [dry or canned] should also contain vegetables, fruits, and other wholesome ingredients plus vitamins.
 Depending on your dog's needs, a grain-free commercial food is best.
-[It is actually better to cook your own millet, brown rice, barley or quinoa and add it fresh for better nutrition and control.]
-Make sure the INGREDIENTS label on the pet food does NOT include preservatives and chemical additives such as Ethyoxaquin, BHA and BHT, as well as "natural flavoring" [which is just another word for MSG] sugar [which contributes to diabetes], sorbitol, aspartame, salt, coloring, or glutens.
-Corn, as found in many pet foods, is difficult to digest.
+It is actually better to give them cooked canned pumpkin, baked sweet potatoes or yams for fiber, and add them fresh to their meals for better nutrition and control.
+Make sure the INGREDIENTS label on the pet food does NOT include preservatives and chemical additives such as: Ethyoxaquin, BHA and BHT, as well as "natural flavoring" [which is just another word for MSG], sugar [which contributes to diabetes], sorbitol, aspartame [artificial sweetners are very harmful and toxic to dogs and cats], salt, coloring, or glutens.
+Corn - found in many pet foods - is very difficult to digest.
 Avoid all commercial pet foods that contain corn.
 It is better to give your canine some fresh, raw corn scraped right off the cob.
 Make sure you puree the corn to "predigest" it, or break it down so it is digestable.
 Never give your dog the inner core, or cob, as it does not break down.
 It can get stuck in the intestine, and will cause serious problems in the stomach as well.
 Corn is one of the few foods that does not lose it's nutritional content when canned or frozen, so you can always add some creamed or canned corn to their diet.
 It must be smashed well [BEST: put it through a food processor] as whole kernels do not break down efficiently and will pass through the elimination system undigested.
-This will also make the digestive system work harder, putting stress on the kidneys as well.
+They will make the digestive system work harder, putting stress on the kidneys as well.
+NOTE: MOST ALL CORN TODAY IS GMO, so only give corn if you can find organic.

 Be on the lookout for words such as “byproducts” or “meat digest" on the labels of commercial pet foods.
 It will often say - chicken byproducts, beef byproducts, chicken meal, or poultry digest.
 These are some of the worst and most harmful ingredients in the pet-food industry.
 Ignore the marketing hype on the front of the bag where it will say "all natural" - go to the INGREDIENTS label and read the fine print.